-Description of Work
+Description of Work In-class Quizzes

-In-class Quizzes

 There will be quizzes throughout the course of the semester; the quizzes are designed to test your knowledge of concepts and terminology based on the required texts and class notes and discussion.
-They will consist of a mixture of multiple choice, true/false, short answer questions, and may include hands-on skill tests.
-If you miss a quiz, you will receive a grade of zero..
+They will consist of a mixture of multiple choice, true/false and short answer questions.
+If you miss a quiz, you will receive a grade of zero.